Quick Search:

 Abstract

-Current UK practice leaves paramedics unable to administer balanced crystalloid fluid for early treatment of sepsis, something that the UK National Institute for Health and Care Excellence suggest has value.
+Paramedics in the UK are unable to administer balanced crystalloid fluid for the early treatment of sepsis, a practice that the National Institute for Health and Care Excellence suggests has value.

-This research examines the current literature to identify a case for change to include improved prehospital sepsis care.
-This research considered: Are balanced crystalloids more effective at treating sepsis, and should they be implemented into paramedic practice?
+This research examines the literature to identify a case for change to improve prehospital sepsis care.
+This study considered: are balanced crystalloids more effective than normal saline at treating sepsis, and should they be implemented into paramedic practice?

-This research was conducted using a systematic review process.
+This research was conducted using a systematic review.
 A thematic analysis was completed to produce narrative themes.

-Four themes were identified within the literature that generally describe an improved patient outcome through the early use of balanced crystalloids in sepsis.
+Four themes were identified within the literature that generally describe patient outcomes being better with the early use of balanced crystalloids in sepsis.

 Item Type: Article